 The Key to Writing a Fiction Query Letter

-Now we get the meat.
+Now we get the meat (read more about the elements of a query letter).
 The meat is a longer paragraph (or two shorter paragraphs) that creatively presents the answers to the following questions:

 WHO is your character?